A BRIEF HISTORY

 The AVA, with the smallest vineyard acreage (500+), is Happy Canyon.
 Nestled in the far eastern portion of the Valley, Happy Canyon’s almost 24,000 acres span elevations from 800 to 3,400 feet.
 It’s combination of warm climate and rocky, mineral-rich soil makes it the perfect home for Bordeaux and Rhône grape varietals.

-Because Santa Barbara is blessed with a cornucopia of microclimates, winemakers are able to produce a wide array of wines to please virtually any palate.
+Because Santa Barbara Wine Country is blessed with a cornucopia of microclimates, winemakers are able to produce a wide array of wines to please virtually any palate.
 After nearly forty years of experimentation and fine-tuning by vintners in order to match grape varietals with the region’s terroir, however, a handful of varietal wines and blends are taking center stage and achieving acclaim.
 Chardonnay, Pinot Gris (Pinot Grigio) and Viognier are standouts among white wines, while Pinot Noir and Syrah shine in the red wine category.

 As plantings of Bordeaux and Rhône varietals increase and mature in the Happy Canyon AVA and elsewhere, however, wine lovers will be seeing more top-quality Cabernet Sauvignon blends, Merlots and Sauvignon Blancs emerging from Santa Barbara’s Wine Country.